INSIGHT-For largest US companies, jobs growth has lagged profits, revenues

 "Whether you like it or not what the global economy is delivering is that the productivity growth that has been realized has been earned by a small fraction of highly skilled people and returns to capital," said Matthew Slaughter, a management professor at Dartmouth's Tuck School of Business.
 (Reporting by Howard Schneider; Editing by Martin Howell)

-* Dariohealth expands global presence with direct-to-consumer launch in U.K. Source text for Eikon: Further company coverage:

-* Macron faces far-right's Le Pen in May 7 runoff (Add details comments, context)
+* Macron faces far-right's Le Pen in May 7 runoff (Adds Danish defence report)

+* Co, Wells Fargo Capital Finance have entered into new three-year $50 million revolving line of credit and commercial banking relationship Source text for Eikon: Further company coverage:

+April 26 General Dynamics Corp, maker of Gulfstream jets, tanks and U.S. Navy ships, reported a higher-than-expected quarterly profit on Wednesday, helped by increased aircraft deliveries that offset lower demand from the military.